scicluna/reactchallenge1/README.md

 **Actual:** New transactions replace initial transactions, losing initial transactions

+**Solution:** Changed the start of the transactions slice to 0 and the end with -> const end = page * TRANSACTIONS_PER_PAGE + TRANSACTIONS_PER_PAGE.
+Also changed the conditions for pressing "View more" to include !paginatedTransactions?.nextPage so that if there are no more pages, you can't press it.

 # Bug 5: Employees filter not available during loading more data

 _This bug has 2 wrong behaviors that will be fixed with the same solution_